 Programs and Responsibilities:

-- Skills Training: Our training programs prepare immigrants for jobs in hotels, hospitals, and banks.
+- Our training programs prepare immigrants for jobs in hotels, hospitals, and banks.
 Intern responsibilities include conducting information sessions and intakes, evaluating applicants, assisting in the preparation of lesson plans and teaching, and developing resumes and applying for jobs with clients.

 - English for Speakers of Other Languages: Our ESOL classes are held in the evening and teach English to immigrants.
 Intern responsibilities include conducting information sessions, and coaching students on career, education, and civic engagement goals.